marlonxromero/Data_Projects_TripleTen/README.md

   - Built calculated fields for Return Rate and Profit Impact.
   - Designed and combined bar, line, scatter, and geographical charts into a cohesive dashboard.

----

-## Future Improvements
-- Add forecasting to anticipate return rates in upcoming quarters.
-- Segment analysis by customer demographics to identify patterns.
-- Include advanced parameters for more flexible user-driven analysis.

----